cloudevents/spec/discovery/spec.md

 - Description: A mechanism in which additional metadata about the Endpoint can be stored.

-  This property MAY be serialized as an empty map or MAY excluded from the serialization entirely if there is no value.
+  When this property has no value it MUST either be serialized as an empty map or excluded from the serialization entirely.
 - Constraints:
   - OPTIONAL
   - if present, MUST be a map of name/value string pairs
   - Each name MUST be a non-empty, unique within the scope of this map, string.
     Values MAY be empty strings
 - Examples:
-  - `{ "owner": "John", "isVerified: "" }`
+  - `{ "owner": "John", "verified": "" }`

-#### docsurl
+#### docs

-- Type: URL
+- Type: URI-reference
-- Description: A URL to additional documentation about this Endpoint.
-This specification does not define any constraints on the data returned from this URL.
+- Description: A URI-reference to additional documentation about this Endpoint.
+  This specification does not define any constraints on the data returned from this URI-reference.
 - Constraints:
   - OPTIONAL
-  - if present, MUST be a non-empty URL
+  - if present, MUST be a non-empty URI-reference
+  - if present with a schema, it MUST use either `http` or `https`
 - Examples:
   - `https://example.com/docs/myQueue`

 #### deprecated

 - Type: Object container the following properties:
-  - effectivetime<br>
+  - effective<br>
     An OPTIONAL property indicating the time when the Endpoint entered, or will enter, a deprecated state.
 The date MAY be in the past or future.
     If present, this MUST be an [RFC3339][rfc3339] timestamp.

-  - removaltime<br>
+  - removal<br>
     An OPTIONAL property indicating the time when the Endpoint MAY be removed.
     The Endpoint MUST NOT be deleted before this time.
 If this property is not present then client can not make any assumption as to when the Endpoint